fmhy/edit/MISCGuide.md

 * [Slide Ventura](https://slideventura.com/) - Ace Ventura Sliding Door Simulator
 * [Fake Doors](http://faykdoors.com/) - Its Fake Doors
 * [Do not open the door](http://mexicans.eu/) - Don't you dare...
-* [This Person Does Not Exist](https://thispersondoesnotexist.xyz/) - People That Don't Exist
-* [This City Does Not Exist](https://thiscitydoesnotexist.com/) - Cities That Don't Exist
-* [This Rental Does Not Exist](https://thisrentaldoesnotexist.com/) - Rentals That Don't Exists
-* [This Word Does Not Exist](https://www.thisworddoesnotexist.com/) - Words That Don't Exist
-* [These Lyrics Do Not Exist](https://www.theselyricsdonotexist.com/) - Lyrics That Don't Exist
 * [NotRealCats](https://notrealcats.com/) - Cats That Don't Exist
-* [This Anime Does Not Exist](https://thisanimedoesnotexist.ai/) - Anime Characters That Don't Exist
-* [This Shoe Does Not Exist](https://thisshoedoesnotexist.com/) - Shoes That Don't Exist
-* [This Foot Does Not Exist](https://thisfootdoesnotexist.com/) - Feet That Don't Exist
-* [This Waifu Does Not Exist](https://www.thiswaifudoesnotexist.net/) - Waifu's That Don't Exist
 * [Windows93](http://www.windows93.net/) or [RacerTrash](https://racertrash.com/) - Retro Windows Emulator
 * [EmuOS](https://github.com/Emupedia/emupedia.github.io/) - Run Classic Games / Apps In Browser
 * [see. hear. party.](http://www.seehearparty.com/) - List Things You Want to See...
 Party